hamzahasan13/Big-Mart-Sales-Analytics/README.md

 ### 2. Overview
 This is a dashboard built using Tableau which tracks KPIs using sales dataset.
 ### 3. Motivation
 The main motivattion behind this project was to use data analytics to drive data driven decision making.
-By analyzing the dataset and building the dashboard, recommendations were tabulated in the report which pointed out on how to increase sales and profits for the company Big Mart.
+By quering the dataset using SQL and building the dashboard, recommendations were tabulated in the report which pointed out on how to increase sales and profits for the business.

 ### 4. Technical Aspect
-The project is divided into three parts:
+The project is divided into following parts:
+* SQL quering
 * Data cleaning
 * Data visualization
 * Report writing